Columbia Bible College: Historic covenant

 The working agreement between the Mennonite Brethren and the Conference of Mennonites at CBI was studied from time to time with the desire to make it a partnership in equality, not merely a partnership in operation.
 In 1982, this co-operative effort was expanded into a covenant whereby the Mennonite Brethren invited the Conference of Mennonites to unite in the ownership and development of CBI, not merely its operation and governance.
 At the June 11, 1982 joint convention, the Conference of Mennonites responded to the Mennonite Brethren invitation by affirming a continuing covenant of togetherness in working in God's kingdom.
 Thus, the first inter-Mennonite Bible Institute in North America was established to actively promote and teach a strong evangelical Anabaptist/Mennonite theology as reflected in the school's Confession of Faith and confessions of the supporting conferences.

 Columbia Bible College Act

 On June 26, 1987, the B.C.
 Legislative Assembly passed the Columbia Bible College Act, giving Columbia the right to grant theological degrees.

 Athletics

-Columbia Bible College Athletics is known by their team name The Columbia Bearcats.
-The school has both men's and women's Volleyball and Basketball which compete in the Pacific Western Athletic Association.
-In 2011 the Bearcats Men's volleyball team won their first CCAA national championship.
-The team returned to nationals in 2014.
+The athletics teams at Columbia Bible College are known as the CBC Bearcats.
+The school fields men's and women's teams in volleyball and basketball, and compete in the Pacific Western Athletic Association.
+The Bearcats hold two national titles: Men's volleyball in 2011, and women's basketball in 2025.